 The Mauritshuis in The Hague is home to the best Dutch painting from the time of Rembrandt and Vermeer.

 More than two hundred masterpieces by Dutch and Flemish masters have a permanent place in the intimate rooms of the former home of Johan Maurits, Count of Nassau-Siegen.
 Households by Jan Steen, landscapes by Van Ruisdael, flower still lifes and portraits by Rubens and Frans Hals provide a rich and varied picture of seventeenth-century painting.

-In addition to the permanent collection, the Mauritshuis organises original temporary exhibitions in the exhibition space in the Royal Dutch Shell Wing.
-The museum offers a diverse programme that invites visitors to take a close look at the paintings on view: from a free Multimedia Tour to guided tours, from lectures to workshops.
-Visitors are welcome in the Brasserie for a coffee and can shop at the Museum Shop.
+In addition to the permanent collection, the Mauritshuis organizes special, temporary exhibitions in the exhibition hall in the Royal Dutch Shell Wing.
+The museum is developing a diverse program for visitors to immerse themselves in the paintings: from a free multimedia tour to guided tours, from lectures to workshops.
+Visitors are welcome in the Brasserie for a cup of coffee and can shop in the Museum Shop.

 Tickets for the Mauritshuis also include access to Prince William V Gallery.
 Prince William V Gallery is The Hague's hidden gem.
 It is the first publicly accessible art collection in the Netherlands.
 Prince William V of Orange-Nassau had the hall built in 1774 to display his impressive collection of paintings.
 The walls are packed, so that the richness of his collection is clearly visible.